A Trip Towards Fairness: Bias and De-Biasing in Large Language Models: Method and Data

+StereoSet \cite{nadeem-etal-2021-stereoset} is a benchmark used to assess the presence of bias in four domains: gender, profession, race, and religion.
+It is composed of triples of correlated English sentences.
+Triples of sentences are organized around a target term.
+Each triple then consists of a stereotypical, an anti-stereotypical, or an unrelated, neutral context for the target term.
+For example, \emph{granfather} is associated respectively with \emph{sexist}, \emph{openminded}, and \emph{flashlight} whereas \textit{Australian people} are associated respectively with \textit{kangaroos}, \textit{fighters}, and \textit{laidback}.
+Then, simple and similar sentences are built around target terms and context words to reduce the impact of the sentence structure in the computed probability (see Tab.~\ref{tab:biasSentences}).

+Ideally, tests in StereoSet aim to observe whether or not the analyzed language model leans toward stereotypical contexts.
+Language models are tested by observing which contexts they prefer for each target among stereotyped and anti-stereotyped contexts: they are biased if they systematically choose the stereotyped context.

-In the intersentence task, a model is first fed a context sentence and asked to perform Next Sentence Prediction over the stereotyped, antistereotyped, and meaningless attribute sentence.
-In our experiments (Section \ref{section/biaspretrain}), we test LLaMA and OPT models with the intrasentence task.
-We exclude the intersentence task since, in order to perform the Next Sentence Prediction, the models should be fine-tuned, possibly introducing biases also in this phase.
+StereoSet defines two classes of tests: \emph{intra-sentence} (8,498 triples) and \emph{inter-sentence} (16,995 triples).
+In our experiments (Section \ref{section/biaspretrain}), we tested LLaMA, OPT, and BLOOM models with the intra-sentence test excluding the inter-sentence test since, in order to perform the Next Sentence Prediction, the models should be fine-tuned, possibly introducing biases also in this phase.
+Indeed, in the inter-sentence test, language models are first fed a context sentence and asked to perform the Next Sentence Prediction over the stereotyped, anti-stereotyped, and neutral attribute sentence.

+The StereoSet intra-sentence test used in our study is based on four measures: the Stereotype Score ($ss$), the Normalized Stereotype Score ($nss$), the Language Modelling Score ($lms$), and the Idealized CAT Score ($icat$).

+Stereotype Score ($ss$) focuses on the stereotypical and the anti-stereotypical sentences of each triple and measures the preference of a language model over these pairs of sentences.
+Comparing the probability of the stereotypical and the anti-stereotypical sentences, it is defined as the percentage of times the stereotypical sentence is assigned a higher probability than the anti-stereotypical sentence.
+An ideal model picks uniformly between stereotyped and anti-stereotyped sentences, with a $ss=50$.

+Since the Stereotype Score is difficult to read, we introduced the Noramlized Stereotype Score ($nss$) is defined as follows:

+Hence, $nss$ is a measure that stays between 0 and 100 where 100 is the non-biased or non-anti-biased value.
+For comparison purposes, we report both $ss$ and $nss$.

+The Language Modelling Score ($lms$) determines if a language model produces or recognizes unbiased sentences.
+Hence, it focuses on the neutral sentence of the triple and calculates the percentage of times a model assigns this unbiased meaningful sentence a higher probability than the stereotypical or anti-stereotypical sentence.
+In this case, a perfect model has $lms=100$.